"This Post contains affiliate links; we earn commissions if you shop through the links on this page."

 There are endless possibilities when it comes to customizing your WordPress eCommerce store.
 You can do incredible things with your store with the help of its eCommerce plugins.

-And if you’re a tech guru, web design expert, or SEO professional, you can tweak your WordPress software or themes files to fit your blogging or eCommerce needs.
+And if you’re a tech guru, web design expert, or SEO professional, you can tweak your WordPress software or theme files to fit your blogging or eCommerce needs.

 With the addition of Yoast to the Shopify app store, Shopify eCommerce owners can now enjoy the SEO plugin for optimizing their content and stores.